MOEAFramework/MOEAFramework/docs/runtime.md

 ```

 Observe how we use the `Instrumenter` to instrument the algorithm, receiving back an `InstrumentedAlgorithm`.
 This class
-handles collecting the data as the algorithm runs, returning the data as `Observations`.
+handles collecting the data as the algorithm runs, returning the data as `ResultSeries`.
 Calling `display()` prints
 a table with the data:

 <!-- output:examples/org/moeaframework/examples/runtime/PrintRuntimeDynamics.java [:12] {Truncated} -->